Blog/

 Agentic analytics flips that model.

-This matters because most critical issues are not obvious in a single metric.
-They live at the intersection of behavior, friction, and impact.For digital leaders, this shift shows up in the metrics they are accountable for.
+Most critical issues are not obvious in a single metric.
+They live at the intersection of behavior, friction, and impact, which is exactly where agentic analytics operates.
+For digital leaders, that shows up directly in the metrics they own.

 Instead of discovering issues after revenue, conversion, or adoption has already taken a hit, agentic analytics shortens the gap between change and understanding.
 It helps teams:

-- Detect experience issues before they materially impact conversion or revenue
+• Detect experience issues before they materially impact conversion or revenue.

-- De-prioritize escalations that look urgent but have limited business impact
+• De-prioritize escalations that look urgent but have limited business impact.

-- Tie behavioral friction directly to outcomes like churn, support volume, or feature adoption
+• Tie behavioral friction directly to outcomes like churn, support volume, or feature adoption.

 The value is not just faster explanations.
 It is fewer fire drills, clearer prioritization, and more confidence that teams are working on what actually moves the numbers they own.